 How much dietary fiber do we need a day?

 Despite its low fiber content, watermelon is beneficial for our health.

-It’s among the richest dietary sources of lycopene.
+First, watermelon is among the richest natural sources of lycopene.
 Lycopene is a powerful antioxidant, which seems to have therapeutic effects and be beneficial for many diseases, such as cancer, cardiovascular disorders, diabetes, high blood pressure, and macular diseases.[4,5]

 Besides watermelon, pink grapefruit, guava, papaya, and tomato are by far the richest foods in lycopene.
-They’re good for weight loss and have great health benefits.

 Additionally, watermelon could help you lose weight.
 It keeps us full for a long time with only a few calories.
 Actually, if you want to lose weight, the best time to eat watermelon is before a high-calorie meal.
 It can help reduce total energy intake.

 Last, but not least, consuming watermelon or other fruits and vegetables high in water, is the best way to stay hydrated.
 When we sweat, we lose more than fluids.
 We also lose electrolytes, which we have to replenish.

 Following a whole-food, plant-based diet boosts fiber intake.
 Only plants contain dietary fiber.
 Beans, vegetables, herbs, whole grains, seeds, and nuts are the best sources of fiber!

 Most fruits contain decent amounts of fiber as well.
 They can help us meet our daily needs.
 For instance, melons, grapes, strawberries, and pineapple are great sources of fiber.

 Even favorable foods, like whole grain bread, potatoes, pasta, banana, and dark chocolate, are high in fiber.